bbros-dev/goose/README.md

 ## History

-Swanling started as a fork of [Swanling](https://github.com/begleybrothers/swanling).
+Swanling started as a fork of [Goose](https://github.com/tag1consulting/goose).
-Many thanks to Jeremy Andrews and the other Swanling contributors:
+Many thanks to Jeremy Andrews and the other Goose contributors:

 - Jeremy Andrews
 - Fabian Franz